johanseaxis/acap-native-sdk-examples/README.md

 ### DockerHub Images
-There are two types of Docker images here: the toolchain (SDK), and the API 3.1.
+There are two types of Docker images here: the toolchain (SDK), and the API.
 These images can be used as the basis for custom built images for running your applications.
 The images needed are specified in the docker-compose files.
 All images are public and free to use for anyone.
-* [Toolchain](https://hub.docker.com/repository/docker/axisecp/acap-toolchain) -  An Ubuntu-based toolchain bundle with all tools for building and packaging an ACAP 3.1 application included.
+* [Toolchain](https://hub.docker.com/repository/docker/axisecp/acap-toolchain) -  An Ubuntu-based toolchain bundle with all tools for building and packaging an ACAP 3 application included.
-* [API 3.1](https://hub.docker.com/repository/docker/axisecp/acap-api) - An Ubuntu-based API bundle with all API components (header and library files) included.
+* [API](https://hub.docker.com/repository/docker/axisecp/acap-api) - An Ubuntu-based API bundle with all API components (header and library files) included.

  # Frequently asked questions
 Please visit [FAQs page](FAQs.md)  for frequently asked questions.